PARENTING FOR LIFELONG HEALTH PROGRAMME FOR ADOLESCENTS

 PLH 10 -17 Programme Trainer Training

-This eight-day train the trainer workshop is designed to equip trainers on the core skills on how to design and deliver training to a new cadre of Sinovuyo Facilitators and Peer Coaches.
+This eight-day Train-The-Trainer workshop is designed to equip trainers on the core skills on how to design and deliver training to PLH Facilitators and Peer Coaches.
 The training is specifically designed to equip the participants on how to prepare for training workshops, structuring sessions and how to provide ongoing mentorship and sustaining capacity building support within the organisation.
-Training and certification of Trainers is provided by CWBSA Master Trainers.
+Training and certification of trainers is provided by PLH Master Trainers.

-With the aim of establishing a strong community of qualified facilitators, supervisors and trainers CWBSA provides certification for trained personnel by assessing their skills and competencies to deliver the programme.
+With the aim of establishing a strong community of qualified facilitators, peer coaches and trainers, PLH provides certification for trained personnel by assessing their skills and competencies to deliver the programme.
+The certification process ensures that service providers maintain quality assurance and implementation fidelity of PLH Children and Teens in order to maintain programme impact.
+Assessment requires submission of video recordings of key activities linked to quality assurance (often accompanied by transcripts translated into English).
 Certified individuals receive a certificate of attendance which acknowledges an individual’s facilitation and group management skills.
-An assessment report is provided which provides advice on areas of further development for all trained personnel.
-The certification process will ensure that service providers maintain the integrity and implementation fidelity of the Sinovuyo Caring Families Programmes.
+An assessment report is provided which provides advice on areas of further development for all trained personnel. certification of trainers is provided by PLH Master Trainers.

 Nomagugu, is a Technical Programme Specialist for the Parenting for Lifelong Health Prototype Implementation Network.
 She is responsible for overseeing and providing technical assistance to organisations disseminating and scaling up the Parenting for Lifelong Health Parenting Programme for Parents and Teens (PLH 10-17).
 She joined CWBSA in 2016 as an M&E Implementation Officer.
 She has over 10 years’ experience serving in various capacities in the strengthening and implementation of child protection and youth development focused projects having worked for organisations like World Vision International and Oasis Trust.
 She holds a Masters in Monitoring and Evaluation Methods and has undertaken postgraduate studies in Child and Family Science.
 She is an advocate at heart and has been involved in co-authoring a book on student movements in South Africa.